jackmoore/jackmoore.github.io/_posts/2014-03-06-pragmatic-class-names.md

 ## Being pragmatic

 The idea that class names need not ever change is not very representative of how markup and CSS co-evolve in real world projects.
 Semantic naming is a great convention to follow, but saying that all classes should be semantic creates an unnecessary hurdle.
 Some utility classes will inherently be presentational, and not naming these classes after their actual purpose places purity over pragmatism.
-I feel like this is a lingering over-reaction to the era of presentational HTML.
+I feel like this is a lingering over-reaction to the days of presentational HTML.

 <blockquote>
 	<p>The semantics debate has really gone too far.
 It is useful as a general principal, but often I see standards aware developers trying to stuff in semantics that never existed in the design.
 If the design didn't make a distinction between two things visually, why add additional complexity?
 Classes work much better when we use them to represent visual semantics, rather than keeping them tied to content.</p>